 Laterization is a weathering process where minerals such as iron and aluminum oxides are leached from rocks in tropical regions, leaving behind a layer of iron-rich soil known as laterite.
 This type of soil is often low in nutrients, making it challenging for plant growth.
 Laterization can lead to the formation of distinct landscapes called laterite formations.

-The Moon's average density is about the same as the density of the Earth's mantle.
+The moon's average density is about the same as the density of mantle of the Earth.

 Laterite is used for construct houses, it gives a beautiful and a earthy home.
 U can save lots by building with a laterite.